moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 ### Track role {#trackrole}
 Location: T    Required: Optional   JSON Type: String

 A string defining the role of content carried by the track.
-Reserved roles are described in Table 4.
+Specified roles are described in Table 4.
 These role values are case-sensitive.

 This role field MAY be used in conjunction with the Mimetype {{mimetype}} to